HannahMidd/WeatherDashboard/README.md

 The Weather Dashboard can be accessed at the following URL: https://hannahmidd.github.io/CodingQuiz/

-This coding quiz will allow a users to test their coding knowledge by working through a set of coding questions.
-Users will have 90 deconds to complete the quiz... but be careful, wrong answers deduct 15 seconds from the clock!
+This weather application will allow users to view the current weather in their desired location, along with the 5 day forecast for temperature, wind and humidity.